mbest1813/documentation/v2/editions/enterprise/destinations/criteo.md

 * `partnerId` - String, **required**
   * is your Account (Partner) ID from your Criteo account
 * `isDeduplicationOn` - Bool, **optional**
-  * will allow you to set the Criteo's `deduplication` parameter for your calls - more details on deduplication [here](https://accelerate.criteo.com/hc/en-us/articles/207474089-Deduplication-Parameter)
+  * will allow you to set the Criteo's `deduplication` parameter for your calls
   * *default value: `0`*
 * `defaultSiteType` - String, , **optional**, one of these values:
   * `m` - for mobile